youngist/clean-blog/_posts/2014-09-08-millennial-artist-series-andrew-kaminski.md

 _Kaminski is slated for a show in New York City at 86 Orchard Street from **September 25th - 29th**._

-_To learn more about Kaminski, head on over to his [official website](http://www.andrewkaminskiart.com/).
-But before you do, be sure to watch the video of his live art below._
+_To learn more about Kaminski, head on over to his [official website](http://www.andrewkaminskiart.com/)